JcLeavitt/SarcosRobotics_Assessment/README.md

 ## Build Instructions:

-This project is built using the g++-11 compiler, specifically version 11.4.0.
+This project is compiled with the g++-11 compiler, specifically version 11.4.0.
+It uses CMake for the build system, using a minimum version of 3.14.

 1. Clone repository: